 The Elite 10 features 10 teams with match play scoring.
-Each game is decided by the number of ends a team takes.
+Each game is decided by the number of ends a team wins.

-There are two ways to claim an end: the team with hammer scores two or more points or the team without the hammer steals at least one point.
+There are two ways to take an end: the team with hammer scores two or more points or the team without the hammer steals at least one point.

-If neither team meets these requirements, no points are awarded — known as a “push” — and the hammer switches.
-Contrary to the skins format, there are no carryovers in match play; all ends are worth the same value.
+If neither team meets these requirements, no points are awarded and the hammer switches.
+There are no carryovers in match play; all ends are worth the same value.

 Games are played to eight ends.
 If the match is tied (“all square”) upon the conclusion of eight ends, an extra end draw-to-the-button shootout will be played to determine the winner.